Hunting tsessebe in South Africa

 Quartering to shot

-The shot should be placed at the spot bisecting the angle formed by the front legs, aiming at the inside shoulder at the same height as for a broadside shot.
+Look at placing the spot at a point bisecting the angle formed by the front legs.
+Aim at the inside shoulder at the same height as for a broadside shot.

 Facing to shot